BenGOsborn/OsbornAI-Website/frontend/articles/containerize-machine-learning-models-with-docker.md

 <br />

-#### Building the model
+#### Building the model:
 First, let's create a basic TensorFlow model.
 This model will be trained on the Iris dataset and will be be able to determine which category of flower each set of features belongs to (Setosa, Versicolor, Virginica).

 <br />

-First we'll import our dependencies for this file, then declare our current working directory and set the random seed for NumPy and TensorFlow.
+In a new file <i>model.py</i> in the <i>root</i> directory we'll first import our dependencies for this file, then declare our current working directory and set the random seed for NumPy and TensorFlow.
 Next we'll load the features and labels from the Iris dataset.
 We'll then concatenate our features and labels so that we can shuffle our data and keep them paired together.
 We will then split our data into a training and validation set.
 80% of the data for our training set, and the remaining 20% will make up the validation set.
 The code for this section can be found below.

 <br />